pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 Optional:

-- `inherited` (Boolean) Whether this field is inherited from its parent instance.
+- `inherited` (Boolean, Deprecated) Whether this field is inherited from its parent instance.
 If true, the value/encrypted value properties become read-only.
 The default value is false.
 - `value` (String) The value for the configuration field.
 For encrypted or hashed fields, GETs will not return this attribute.
 To update an encrypted or hashed field, specify the new value in this attribute.